The Very Best Navy Bean Soup

 Instructions

 - Rinse and sort the beans, carefully looking for dirt or small rocks.
 Put rinsed beans in a large pan and cover with two inches of water.
-Let soak for at least 8 hours, or use the "quick soak" method.
+Let soak for at least 8 hours.
+After the soaking is complete, drain the beans and rinse with fresh water.

 - For making the soup, dice the carrot and celery stalk.
 Heat the oil in the soup pot over low or medium-low heat.
 Add the carrot and celery and cook until tender, stirring often.
 Do not allow the vegetables to brown.